-Sparrow FET College is a social enterprise that specifically caters for the disenfranchised youth of South Africa.
+Sparrow FET College is a unique social enterprise that specifically caters for the disenfranchised youth of South Africa.
 The College partners with industry to fund our programmes ensuring that there is no training cost to the learners.

 What makes Us Unique

 The Recruitment team works closely with the Corporate Sales Department as they are the team that sources the donors/clients.

-If your demographic does not meet the donors’ request, we will not be able to offer the learner a position immediately, but they will put on a waiting list so that when we get a client that will suits the waiting list demographic, we will be able to offer the learner a place at the college.
+If your demographic does not meet the donors’ request, we will not be able to offer the learner a position immediately.
+They will put on a waiting list so that when we get a client that will suit the waiting list demographic, we will be able to offer the learner a place at the college.

 Sparrow FET College has a dedicated team of Job Coaching Officers who look after the learners while they are completing the workplace based practical component of their programmes.